aFarkas/lazysizes/README.md

 <!--<![endif]-->
 ```

 Note: While the noscript and the simple pattern do save more bandwidth, they often still generate a slower perceived performance than the LQIP pattern due to the lack of the preload parser advantage.
+In case you are using the noscript/simple pattern it is wise to add unveil effects using the ``addClasses`` option.

 ###JS API
 **lazysizes** automatically detects new elements with the class ``lazyload`` so you won't need to call or configure anything in most situations.